 Perform deep learning without needing to learn how to create a whole new network

-on your training and validation set, then fine-tuning with transfer
+achieve >90% accuracy on your training and validation set, then fine-tuning with

-learning might not be worth the effort to gain some extra accuracy.
+transfer learning might not be worth the effort to gain some extra accuracy.
+If you

-For an example, see Feature Extraction Using AlexNet.
+For an example, see Extract Image Features Using Pretrained Network.

 Neural networks are inherently parallel algorithms.
 You can take advantage of this parallelism by using Parallel Computing Toolbox™ to distribute training across multicore CPUs, graphical processing units (GPUs), and clusters of computers with multiple CPUs and GPUs.